CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

     "id": "t_tree_pine_harvested",
     "copy-from": "t_tree_pine",
     "name": "pine tree",
     "description": "A towering coniferous tree that belongs to the 'Pinus' genus, with the New England species varying from 'P. strobus', 'P. resinosa' and 'P. rigida'.
-Some of the branches have been stripped away and many of the pinecones aren't developed fully yet, but given a season, it could be harvestable again.
-Also, you could cut it down with the right tools.", "symbol": "4",
+Some of the branches have been stripped away and many of the pinecones aren't developed fully yet, but given a season, it could be harvestable again.", "symbol": "4",
     "color": "brown",
     "looks_like": "t_tree_deadpine",